onpilot/100-days-of-code/log.md

 **Thoughts:** It's still a bit confusing when implementing useState on array.

-**:question::** Why should we use an arrow function in event handler to alter array state?
+**❓️:** Why should we use an arrow function in event handler to alter array state?

 ### Day 16: December 23, 2021

 **Today's Progress**: Reviewing useState hook #2

-**:bulb::** React local state can be used either in ES6 Class syntax or in Stateless Functional Component.
+**💡:** React local state can be used either in ES6 Class syntax or in Stateless Functional Component.
 The former is done by using 'this' keyword and binding.
 The latter is done by using destructuring assignment: 2D array ([state, setState]) assigned to React.useState invoking our data.

 ### Day 17: December 24, 2021

 **Today's Progress**: Reviewing useState hook #3

-**:bulb::** Day 15 question answered.
+**💡:** Day 15 question answered.
 To use an event handler that requires arguments, I should use a higher-order function.

 **Thoughts:** So, I decide to restart my basic knowledge of React following "The Road to Learn React" book by Robin Wieruch.
 It is said that _there are performance implications of using arrow function in event handlers_, but it should be wise to focus on learning React first.